 Going on mini-adventures with my girls has helped me bond with them and learn to enjoy the little things more.

-While going out with kids isn’t always easy, it is possible!
+Going out with kids isn’t always easy, but it IS possible!

 There are many places and activities that are local, cheap, interesting, and allow kids to be kids.
 Here are some of the things we love to do in our area!